MihaiBobeica/WireguardP2P/README.md

 1. **Generate a Token:** Create a shared secret in `/etc/wg-publisher/token.txt` and `/etc/wg-subscriber/token.txt`.
 2. **Public Server:** Run `server_wg_publisher.py`.
 It serves a small API over the WireGuard interface to share client endpoints.
 3. **Remote Device:** Run `device_wg_subscriber.py`.
 It polls the server API and updates the local WireGuard peer endpoints dynamically.
+4. **Client** No python script is needed on the client.
+You only need the official wireguard client.
+Its confirmed that the P2P works with the official client of Mac, Windows, Linux and Android.

 ### **Core Reliability Tips**